 In his experiments, Wundt focused on three aspects of mental functioning: images, thoughts, and feelings.
 These three areas are still being investigated by modern day researchers in fields such as cognitive psychology, social psychology, personality psychology, abnormal psychology, economics, and linguistics.
 Therefore, it can be said that Wundt pioneered scientific exploration into these areas.

-Wundt’s work also influenced other psychological schools of thought.
-One of his most famous students, Edward Bradford Titchener, established Structuralism after he became a professor at Cornell University.
+No, but he built the foundation for structuralism, functionalism, and behaviorism!
+One of Wundt's famous students, Edward Bradford Titchener, established Structuralism after he became a professor at Cornell University.
 According to Titchener, Structuralism was a refined extension of Wundt’s work.
 Functionalism soon appeared as a psychological school of thought that was in opposition to Structuralism.

 Criticisms of Wundt’s Approach